rizitis/SBKS/README.md

 6.1.8-rtz
 ```
 If for example the Kernel you want to build is 6.1.8...
-AND you dont have custom kernel version, or you are using officially Slackware Kenrel, then just write again on dialog box the kernel version you wise to build.
+AND you dont have custom kernel version, or you are using officially Slackware Kernel, then just write again on dialog box the kernel version you wise to build.
 ```
 6.1.8
 ```